ska-telescope/ska-rucio-extended-client/README.md

 If a bulk file upload step fails with the exception `NotAllFilesUploaded` it is necessary to run the dumped plan again until the exception changes to `NoFilesUploaded`.
 After this, increment the `current_step_number` by 1 to continue.

 ### rucio-download-directory: download a multi-level directory

+Downloading a directory can proceed via two methods: `native` and `metadata`.

+The native method uses Rucio native datatypes to represent the directory structure, but is not well supported within Rucio where bottlenecks are encountered for heavily nested directories.
+See (here)[https://github.com/rucio/rucio/issues/6049].

+The metadata method uses file metadata to store the directory structure.

 ```bash
 [user@f5945aba3d52 rucio-extended-client]$ rucio-download-directory --name test_upload --scope hierarchy_tests